- Kosabei Background

 Kosabei TGFOP, a Kenyan orthodox black tea, is quite simply an outstanding tea, perhaps one of the finest teas produced in Kenya.

-Kosabei TGFOP is quite simply an outstanding tea, at once light and profound, gentle and astringent with notes of malt, currant and moist earth.
+Kosabei is light & profound, gentle & astringent with notes of malt, currant & moist earth.
 Like all good Kenyan’s this tea makes an excellent self-drinker but also takes milk extremely well.
-Interestingly, the story of Kosabei estate TGFOP, perhaps one of the finest teas produced in Kenya, actually begins in Assam, far up in the Himalayan foothills in North Eastern India.

 Ingredients: Artisan orthodox black tea